SENDCO - Mrs C Parry - email@example.com

 Structure and staffing

 The Department for Supported Learning is a large faculty within the school comprising 3 distinct but complementary aspects; Supported Learning, The Base and the Student Support Centre.
-Supported Learning focuses on the academic support our students need to be successful and the SSC on the emotional well being which is equally important to the students’ happiness and achievement.
+Supported Learning focuses on the academic support our students need to be successful and the SSC on the emotional well-being, which is equally important to the students’ happiness and achievement.
 The focus of the Base is on students with communication and interaction difficulties as defined by the 2014 Code of Practice.
+More information on Supported Learning and The Base can be found below.

-The 12 staff across these 2 support areas work closely together to promote an inclusive ethos within the school and provide a range of expertise and interventions.
-As well as listening to the students we aim to work closely with parents to build and sustain a working partnership.
+The staff across these support areas work closely together to promote an inclusive ethos within the school and provide a range of expertise and interventions.
+As well as listening to the students, we aim to work closely with parents to build and sustain a working partnership.

 Supported Learning is led by the Supported Learning Manager, Mrs Willis